aws-samples/aws-net-guides/Storage/DynamoDbDAX/README.md

 7. Update the DAX endpoint in the AppConfig file.

-## Additional Info
+## Additional Requirement for validation

-- Security group allow connectivity from EC2/App Subnet to the DAX Subnet
+- Make sure Security Group allow connectivity from EC2/App Subnet to the DAX Subnet
-- IAM role has the permission
+- IAM role has the necessary permissions